icons8/lunacy-docs/docs/about.md

 ### No limitations

-* Thanks to native support for the Sketch format, you can use Lunacy with all major handoff and version control tools like Avocode, Zeplin, Abstract, Simpli, etc.
+Thanks to native support for the Sketch format, you can use Lunacy with all the major handoff and version control tools like Avocode, Zeplin, Abstract, Simpli.

-* If you need to, you can easily import `.sketch` files to Figma or XD.
+If you need to, you can easily import `.sketch` files to Figma or XD.